Official US Government Icon

 Does an eligible Action Plan have to be a single plan, or could an applicant for the SS4A program point to several studies or plans already in place that fulfill the elements of the Action Plan for the purposes of applying for an Implementation Grant?

 The necessary elements may be found in more than one existing plan or document for this funding round.
-State-level action plans, including but not limited to Strategic Highway Safety Plans, State Highway Safety Plans, and Public Transportation Agency Safety Plans, cannot be used as an established plan.
+State-level Action Plans, including but not limited to Strategic Highway Safety Plans, State Highway Safety Plans, and Public Transportation Agency Safety Plans, cannot be used as an established plan.
+Please see the Comprehensive Safety Action Plans Page for more about what plans are eligible and not eligible.

 Does an Action Plan have to involve the entire community, or can it focus just on an especially problematic area?

-The goal of an Action Plan is to develop a holistic, well-defined strategy to prevent roadway fatalities and serious injuries in a locality, Tribe, or region.
+The goal of an Action Plan is to develop a holistic, well-defined strategy to prevent roadway fatalities and serious injuries in a locality, Tribal area, or region.
 Action Plans should cover an entire community and be comprehensive in nature.
-They are not the same as a feasibility study, or a road safety audit on one corridor.
+They are not the same as a feasibility study, or a road safety audit for one corridor.
 DOT generally expects Action Plans to be broader than just one neighborhood or problematic area.
-However, an eligible applicant could apply for a Planning and Demonstration grant for a subpart of a community if such a focus would best meet the needs of the applicant.
+However, an eligible applicant could apply for supplemental planning and demonstration funds for a subpart of a community if such a focus would best meet the needs of the applicant.

 I have one unsafe corridor/location I want funding to address.
 Is this the right grant program to do so?

-If you have an existing, eligible Action Plan in place that identifies the need for the safety improvements you are seeking to address, a project to address the unsafe corridor may be eligible for an SS4A Implementation Grant.
+If you have an existing, eligible community-wide Action Plan in place that identifies the need for the safety improvements you are seeking to address, a project to address the unsafe corridor may be eligible for an SS4A Implementation Grant.
+Alternatively, supplemental planning can focus on a specific area of concern or safety problem.

 If you do not have an existing Action Plan in place, you are encouraged to work with others in your area to develop a multijurisdictional application that encompasses a broader geographic area, which could include the unsafe corridor of interest.
 Other grant opportunities at DOT or working with your State or local government to address the safety issue may also be better suited for addressing one specific corridor or problem area.
 These types of opportunities are outlined in the DOT Navigator.

-Who is required to "adopt" the safety action plan?
+Who is required to "adopt" the Action Plan?
 Is it the City Council?

 Applicants must adhere to their own local standard practice for adopting plans, studies, and obtaining approvals from the necessary authorities (e.g., City Council, signed by Mayor or Town Manager, etc.)

-Can individual agencies reference a state's Strategic Highway Safety Plan that sets a Vision Zero goal to meet some of the requirements of SS4A Action Plans?
+Can individual agencies reference a state's Strategic Highway Safety Plan that sets a Vision Zero goal to meet some Action Plan component requirements?

 No. State-level required planning efforts (e.g., a Strategic Highway Safety Plan required in 23 U.S.C. § 148, State Highway Safety Plans required in 23 U.S.C. § 402, Commercial Vehicle Safety Plans required in 49 U.S.C. § 31102, etc.) as well as Public Transportation Agency Safety Plans in 49 U.S.C. § 5329 cannot be used as an established plan to apply for an Implementation Grant.

-How long is a safety plan effective for?
+How long is an Action Plan effective for?
 Would we need to create a new plan every 5 years?

 If a government body has not committed to "an eventual goal of zero roadway fatalities and serious injuries,” would we have to get that as part of the implementation award?

-Yes, as part of the FY23 funding round, applicants that submit a Self-Certification Eligibility Worksheet that includes a “no” response for any of the 9 checkboxes must update their Action Plan during the execution of a grant agreement to align with all the Comprehensive Safety Action Plan components in Table 1 of the NOFO as a condition to receiving SS4A funds.
+Yes, starting with the FY23 funding round, applicants that submit a Self-Certification Eligibility Worksheet that includes a “no” response for any of the 9 checkboxes must update their Action Plan during the execution of a grant agreement to align with all the Comprehensive Safety Action Plan components in NOFO Table 1 as a condition of receiving SS4A funds.
 You can request SS4A funds to support the updates or fund that in some other way.

 Return to top.